 The GPD XD Plus has so many buttons because it runs Android 7.0 Nougat.
 That means the console can be your portable emulation machine.
 Don’t expect miracles from the processor, however.
 The MediaTek MT8176 is fine for SNES, GBA, and even PSP titles, but it doesn’t perform as well with PS2 and GameCube games.

 The Sony PlayStation Vita had so much potential.
 Here was a handheld game console more powerful than the PlayStation 2 that connected to the PlayStation 4 through Remote Play.
 What could go wrong?
 Plenty, apparently.

 The PS Vita started off fine enough until hardware and game sales stalled hard.
 The console eventually became a haven for JRPGs and indie titles, but large developers like Ubisoft and Activision quickly pulled support following disappointing sales.

 Even with disappointing sales, the PS Vita’s game library is a surprisingly strong one.
 Stand-out titles include Uncharted: Golden Abyss, Persona 4 Golden, Gravity Rush, and Assassin’s Creed III: Liberation.
 However, games like Hotline Miami, Spelunky, Fez, and OlliOlli have the Vita to thank for their successes.

 Even better, folks turned the PS Vita into an emulation machine.
-It’s not the best option for emulation, especially since Sony no longer manufactures the system and prices for the system having gone up over time.
+It’s not the best option for emulation, especially since Sony no longer manufactures the system, and prices for the system have gone up over time.
 Still, if you want a criminally-underappreciated portable game console, the PS Vita is it.